lukywong/AspNetCoreWebApiApp/README.md

 # My Web Api App
-A cross-platform demo of asp.net web api based on mono runtime.
+A cross-platform demo of asp.net core web api based on mono runtime.

 ## How to build
 Install the .NET Version Manager (DNVM)